How to Improve Your MCAT Score: A Complete Guide

 For the CARS section, however, it’s advised that you limit going back to the passage as much as possible.
 Students often struggle for time on the CARS section, and this can be caused by hunting for answers within the passage repeatedly.
 For CARS, it is critical to have a consistent annotation strategy that works for you.
-Med School Tutors can help you determine the appropriate strategy to efficiently master passage comprehension.
+Blueprint MCAT tutors can help you determine the appropriate strategy to efficiently master passage comprehension.
 Learn more about MCAT tutoring!

-In terms of analyzing answer choices, one of the most commonly-used strategies is process of elimination.
-Firstly, it’s important to take your time in reading the question itself.
+In terms of analyzing answer choices, one of the most commonly-used strategies is the process of elimination.
+Firstly, it’s important to take your time to read the question itself.
 One of the most frustrating errors I’ve seen students make is due to misreading the question.
 After understanding the question, make sure to read each answer choice carefully and begin the process of elimination in your head.